Amii-Open-Source/awesome-amii-hpc/README.md

 * [Wikipedia](https://en.wikipedia.org/wiki/High-performance_computing) - An introduction of HPC.
 * [Nvidia: MIG user guide documentation](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html#abstract) - A user guide documentation of multi-instance GPU from Nvidia.
 * [Current State of Advanced Research Computing in Canada, May 2021](https://alliancecan.ca/sites/default/files/2022-03/arc_current_state_report_0.pdf) - Compute, storage, communication data of Compute Canada HPCs.
-* [Ubuntu HPC](https://www.youtube.com/watch?v=tGIobcyKViI&t=2s) - A Youtube video introducting cluster components.
+* [Ubuntu HPC](https://www.youtube.com/watch?v=tGIobcyKViI&t=2s) - A Youtube video introducing cluster components.
 * [Top 500 list](https://www.top500.org/) - The data of top 500 listed supercomputers, which gives a scope of how fast and how much compute nodes are, and also introduction and comparison among these computers.
 * [Iowa State University HPC Guides](https://www.hpc.iastate.edu/guides/introduction-to-hpc-clusters) - A collection of introductory guides for HPC including SLURM, globus, unix, python, julia, and much more.
 * [An HPC User Guide](https://servicedesk.aub.edu.lb/TDClient/1398/Portal/KB/ArticleDet?ID=66391) - A collection of introductory guides for HPC including connection nodes, SLURM, job examples and applications.

 ### Compute Canada

-* [Compute Canada: an introduction to HPC](https://training.incf.org/lesson/high-performance-computing-compute-canada) - A Youtube video introducting high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hands-on tutorial.
+* [Compute Canada: an introduction to HPC](https://training.incf.org/lesson/high-performance-computing-compute-canada) - A Youtube video introducing high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hands-on tutorial.
 * [Compute Canada: Cedar](https://docs.alliancecan.ca/wiki/Cedar) - An introduction of Cedar, a heterogeneous cluster located at Simon Fraser University.
 * [Compute Canada: Graham](https://docs.alliancecan.ca/wiki/Graham) - An introduction of Graham, a heterogeneous cluster located at the University of Waterloo.
 * [Compute Canada: Narval](https://docs.alliancecan.ca/wiki/Narval/en) - An introduction of Narval, a general purpose cluster located at the École de technologie supérieure in Montreal.